 Select a Qdrant collection and the embedding model used when the data was added.

-For Pinecone and Qdrant, use the same embedding model when adding data and when selecting Context in an automation task.
+For Pinecone, Qdrant, and Chroma, use the same embedding model when adding data and when selecting Context in an automation task.

 Pinecone stores vectors in an index.
 AI Puffer creates and searches those vectors with the embedding model you choose.The Pinecone index dimension must match the embedding model.
 For example, if your index is 3072 dimensions, use a 3072-dimension embedding model.To prepare an index: